Langley Covered Bridge

-Langley Covered Bridge is the longest remaining wooden covered bridge in the U.S. state of Michigan, and is located three miles north of Centreville, the seat of St. Joseph County.
-The bridge is located in Lockport Township.
+Langley Covered Bridge is the longest remaining wooden covered bridge in the U.S. state of Michigan.
+It is located in Lockport Township, three miles north of Centreville, the seat of St. Joseph County.
 The road to get to the bridge borders on the east line of Lockport and Nottawa townships.
 The bridge crosses the St. Joseph River.
 The current bridge and causeway opened in 1887.
 The bridge and causeway make up Covered Bridge Road.

 History

 The bridge is not the first bridge to span this section of the St. Joseph River.
 In 1887 a swollen St. Joseph River swept away a bridge that was about two blocks from the current bridge location.
 The current bridge was constructed in 1887 by nearby Parkville builder Pierce Bodmer.
 Both Lockport and Nottawa Township commissioned the bridge which cost about $3,000.
 The bridge is named for Thomas W. Langley and family, pioneers who helped establish the village of Centreville in the mid-19th century.
 Langley was the very first settler in Centreville.